php/doc-base/docs/structure.md

-# Manual sources structure
+# Documentation structure

-## Downloading the PHP Manual sources
-The PHP Manual sources are currently stored in our Git repositories.
+The PHP Manual sources are stored in Git repositories.

 To checkout the PHP Manual sources, follow the steps in [Setting up a documentation environment](local-setup.md)

-## Files structure
+## File structure
 **Note for translators:** if any of the source files don't exist in your translation, the English content will be used during the building process.
 This means that you *must not* place untranslated files in your translation tree.
 Otherwise, it will lead to a mess, confusion and may break some tools.